O1ahmad/ansible-role-lotus/README.md

 - path on target host where the `lotus` binaries should be extracted to.

 `archive_url: <path-or-url-to-archive>` (**default**: see `defaults/main.yml`)
 - address of a compressed **tar or zip** archive containing `lotus` binaries.
 This method technically supports installation of any available version of `lotus`.
-Links to official versions can be found [here](https://github.com/filecoin-project/lotus/releases). *ONLY* relevant when `install_type` is set to **archive**
+Links to official versions can be found [here](https://github.com/filecoin-project/lotus/releases).

 `archive_checksum: <path-or-url-to-checksum>` (**default**: see `defaults/main.yml`)
 - address of a checksum file for verifying the data integrity of the specified archive.
-While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value. *ONLY* relevant when `install_type` is set to **archive**.
+While recommended and generally considered a best practice, specifying a checksum is *not required* and can be disabled by providing an empty string (`''`) for its value.

 `checksum_format: <string>` (**default**: see `sha512`)
 - hash algorithm used for file verification associated with the specified archive or package checksum.
-Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about *checksums/cryptographic* hashes. *ONLY* relevant when `install_type` is set to **archive**
+Reference [here](https://en.wikipedia.org/wiki/Cryptographic_hash_function) for more information about *checksums/cryptographic* hashes.

 `git_url: <path-or-url-to-git-repo>` (**default**: see `defaults/main.yml`)
 - address of `lotus` git repository.
-Address can reference the [Github](https://github.com/filecoin-project/lotus) site address or custom source hosted on an alternate git hosting site. *ONLY* relevant when `install_type` is set to **source**
+Address can reference the [Github](https://github.com/filecoin-project/lotus) site address or custom source hosted on an alternate git hosting site.

 `version: <string>` (**default**: `v0.1.0`)
 - version of the repository to check out.
-This can be the literal string HEAD, a branch name, a tag name. *ONLY* relevant when `install_type` is set to **source**.
+This can be the literal string HEAD, a branch name, a tag name.

 `lotus_path: </path/to/runtime/dir>` (**default**: `/opt/lotus/.lotus`)
 - path on target host the `lotus` service should establish as its runtime configuration and data directory.